Scripts

 Settings associated with which datacenter to log into.

-(--User-Auth='username:authpassword') to access and
+(--user-auth='username:authpassword') to access and download

-download restricted data.
-[Default no user and
+restricted data.
+[Default no user and password]

 Local Data Settings:

-downloaded day-long SAC files.
+SAC or MSEED files.

 --local-data LOCALDATA